shmoop207/appolo-queue/README.md

 stop pulling jobs from the queue

 #### `run(jobId: string,waitForResult:boolean): Promise<this | any>`
-run job by id return the instance of job result when waitForResult
+run job by id return the instance or job result when waitForResult true

 #### `getJob(id: string): Promise<Job>`
 get job instance by id